AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 The third numerical parameter controls Step 3, which finalises the animals in the high-density group.
 It is similar to that of the first numerical parameter in that it divides the data into two groups, the finalised high-density group and low-density group.
 The animals in the data set that are genotyped for more than XX.X% (In figure 1 this figure is 98.0) of the SNP that remain after Step 2 has removed some SNP enter the finalised high-density set.
 The remaining animals enter the finalised low density set.
 The final high-density group is passed to AlphaPhase1.1 to be phased.

-The case sensitive qualifier controls the SNP for which results are outputted and it has two options AllSnpOut or EditedSnpOut (not that these are case sensitive).
-AllSnpOut produces output for all the SNP that are inputted.
-EditedSnpOut produces output only for the SNP that survive the internal editing.
-The SNP that survive the internal editing are outlined in the output file **EditingSnpSummary.txt** which is described below.
+The case sensitive qualifier controls the SNP for which results are outputted and it has two options ``AllSnpOut`` or ``EditedSnpOut`` (note that these are case sensitive). ``AllSnpOut`` produces output for all the SNP that are inputted. ``EditedSnpOut`` produces output only for the SNP that survive the internal editing.
+The SNP that survive the internal editing are outlined in the output file *EditingSnpSummary.txt* which is described below.

+NumberOfPairsOfPhasingRounds
+""""""""""""""""""""""""""""
-**NumberOfPairsOfPhasingRounds** has two alternatives.
+Has two alternatives.

 *Alternative 1* controls the number of pairs of phasing rounds that are performed by AlphaPhase1.1 on the high‐density group.
 The minimum for this number is 2 while the maximum is 30::